New Special Study of the Securities Markets

 The New Special Study will be conducted in three phases.
 The Program has commenced the first phase, which involves the commissioning of major papers by eminent legal academics and economists that will function as a roadmap for the implementation of the New Special Study.
 These papers will define what needs to be known for good policymaking in the coming years, survey the existing literature to see what answers are already known, identify the missing gaps, and frame the studies that are needed to fill these gaps.

-These foundational papers will be presented and commented upon at a conference to be held at Columbia University in March 2017.
-Conference attendees will include the project’s Steering Committee; other leading legal and finance academics interested in the project; representatives of the different regulated entities that are the subject of one or more of the foundational papers; individuals from the SEC, CFTC, and the Congressional staffs; and representatives of interested foundations.
+These foundational papers were presented and commented upon at a conference held at Columbia Law School on March 23-24, 2017.
+Conference attendees included the project’s Steering Committee; other leading legal and finance academics interested in the project; representatives of the different regulated entities that are the subject of one or more of the foundational papers; individuals from the SEC, CFTC, and FINRA; and representatives of interested foundations.
 The first phase of the New Special Study will culminate in the preparation of a book that will gather the foundational papers and the commentary on them together with a synthetic overview of the results.

 During the second stage of the New Special Study, the Program, with the aid and direction of the Steering Committee, will create a definitive plan of action for completion of the study, including the development of an outline of the final report and arrangement for the completion of the necessary research.